Retire Your Credit Card Debt With Citi Simplicity Card

 The best thing that you can do with your credit card is to always pay your entire balance in full and on time.
 If you do not pay your balance in full, you will incur interest on the average daily balance of all of your charges.
 And if your payment is not made on time, you will be charged a late fee, and your card's interest rate will be raised to what is called the penalty interest rate.

 But there is one credit card on the market that is designed to help cardholders avoid these problems, at least temporarily.
-The Citi Simplicity® Card offers new applicants 18 months of interest free financing on both new purchases and balance transfers.
+The Citi Simplicity® Card from our partner Citi offers new applicants 21 months of interest free financing on both new purchases and balance transfers.
 In addition, cardholders are never subjected to late fees or a penalty interest rate.

 How This Card Works